 ii) a joint group should be established; or

-iii) the matter should be studied by relevant study groups of both Sectors, with appropriate coordination (see Annexes B and C to this resolution).Annex A (to Resolution 18)
+iii) the matter should be studied by relevant study groups of the three Sectors, with appropriate coordination (see Annexes B and C to this resolution).

+3 to invite the Directors of the Radiocommunication (BR), Telecommunication Standardization (TSB) and Telecommunication Development (BDT) Bureaux to collaborate and report to the respective Sector advisory bodies on options for improving cooperation at the secretariat level to ensure that close coordination is maximized.

+Annex A (to Resolution 18)

 Procedural method of cooperation